 Skip to main content

-Can you swim on your period?
+Can people swim during their periods?
 Absolutely!
 Here’s how.

-Don’t let the fear of leaks keep you from enjoying the pool.
-These products can help you stay worry-free while swimming.
+People shouldn’t let the fear of leaks keep them from enjoying the pool.
+These products can help people stay worry-free while swimming.

 Written by: Amber Katz

-A person smiles while looking off to the side and leans on the edge of a pool.
+A person smiles while looking off to the side and leaning on the edge of a pool.

-Your period shouldn’t stop you from enjoying that swim you’ve been planning.
+Periods shouldn’t stop people from enjoying that swim they’ve been planning.

-“People can do most things without menstruating being a hindrance,” says gynecologist Angela Jones, MD,1 a practitioner and medical podcaster based in New Jersey.
-“There are a wealth of products out now that make carrying on with your day-to-day activities a breeze like tampons and menstrual cups.”
+“People can do most things without menstruation being a hindrance,” says gynecologist Angela Jones, MD, a practitioner and medical podcaster based in New Jersey.
+“There is a wealth of products out now that make carrying on with day-to-day activities a breeze, like tampons and menstrual cups.”

-A day at the beach or the pool is a fun day out, and there’s no reason you can’t feel protected and comfortable when on your period.
-Read on for our tips and guidance.
+A day at the beach or the pool can be a fun day out, and there’s no reason people can’t feel protected and comfortable during their period.
+Read on for more tips and guidance.

 In this article:

 Yes!
-You can swim while menstruating.
+People swim while menstruating.
 Any uncomfortable moments can easily be avoided with proper planning.

 How to choose the best period products to use for swimming

-The first step may be to look at the bathing suit you plan to wear.
-A tight-fitting swimsuit can help secure the period products and avoid any potential messes.
+The first step may be to look at the bathing suit involved.
+A tight-fitting swimsuit can help secure period products and avoid any potential messes.

 As for those period products, Dr. Jones recommends using either a tampon or a menstrual cup for swimming, both of which will collect blood prior to it exiting the body.
 When choosing, consider the following factors:

 3. Comfort.
-Choose a product offering maximum comfort, in addition to protection.
-This will help you swim more confidently.
+People should choose a product offering maximum comfort, in addition to protection.
+This will help them swim more confidently.

 Best menstrual products for swimming

-Following Dr. Jones’ advice, here’s the breakdown on tampons and menstrual cups, with the benefits of each.
+Following Dr. Jones’s advice, here’s the breakdown on tampons and menstrual cups, with the benefits of each.

 Tampons